Internet-of-People/mips/new/mip_protocol_metadata.md

     getShape @3 (profileId: ProfileId, shape: MetaShape) -> (data: Metadata);
     setShape @3 (profileId: ProfileId, shapeData: Metadata) -> (Void);
 }
 ```

+Using these capnproto protocol structures the metadata can then 'shaped' into whatever
+granularity fits the use case.
+There can be standardized shapes (defined by MIPs)
+for things like:
+- Profile types (Persona, dApp, etc.) or individual elements (Persona:UserName,
+    Persona:Avatar, dApp:Id, dApp:Name, etc.)
+- Relation types (Contact, AppUser) or individual elements (Contact:Address,
+    Contact:Type, AppUser:Id)
+Or adhoc/anonymous shapes, not 'meant to be shared' with other apps
+(mySecretApp:myField, '139d2275-1d3b-4ba7-9d28-9a1231e7f49d:1')
 ## Rationale
 Using capnproto protocol definitions for low level elements of the Mercury API
 provides a number of desired performance advantages-